0l0r1n/pratice/ctci/strings/notes.md

 In the context of computing, a vector is a linear sequence of numeric values that are stored contiguously in memory.
 A bit vector is a vector in which each element is a bit (so its value is either 0 or 1).

 - when working with strings, is case sensitivity important?
+- String constant pool when more than one string variable reference the same string literal, the JVM reuses the constant from the string constant pool.
+- StringJoiner is a kind of collector